NEW: Mayor says shooter had visited Fort Lauderdale before, attacks was random

 ‘His mind was not right’

-Anchorage municipal prosecutor Seneca Theno said Santiago pleaded no contest.
+Anchorage municipal prosecutor Seneca Theno said Santiago pleaded no contest to criminal mischief and assault charges.
 Under a deferred prosecution agreement, the charges would have been dismissed if he complied with the conditions.
-He was due back in court March 28.
+He was due back in court on March 28.

-The military said Santiago's nine years of service in the National Guard included one 10-month tour in Iraq, where he was awarded a combat action badge.
+The military said Santiago’s nine years of service in the National Guard included one 10-month tour of Iraq, where he was awarded a combat action badge.

 ‘He had visions’

-Santiago returned from Iraq a changed man, his aunt told CNN.
+Santiago returned from Iraq a changed man, his aunt told CNN on Saturday.

-"His mind was not right," Maria Ruiz Rivera said.
-"He seemed normal at times, but other times he seemed lost.
-He changed."
+“His mind was not right,” the aunt, Maria Ruiz Rivera, said in a phone interview in Spanish from her home in New Jersey.
+“He seemed normal at times, but other times he seemed lost.
+He changed.”

 She added, “He talked about all the destruction and the killing of children.
 He had visions all the time.”

-Ruiz said she lost contact with her nephew several months ago.
+Ruiz said she lost contact with Santiago several months ago.

 “He stopped calling,” she said.
 “He wouldn’t respond to my messages.
 I would call and text.
 He seemed distant.”